thi-ng/blog/2019/20190310-of-umbrellas-transducers-reactive-streams-pt3.md

 ## Into the land of bits

-Let’s use a function from the [thi.ng/transducers-binary](https://thi.ng/transducers-binary) package to convert a number into its bit sequence:
+Let's use a function from the [thi.ng/transducers-binary](https://thi.ng/transducers-binary) package to convert a number into its bit sequence: